frederic-perez/AmE-dictionary/data/dictionary.md

 __on the flip side__ _idiom_ :two::hammer:
 __on the fly__
 __on the hoof__
+__on the lam__ _idiom_ Attempting to avoid capture, typically as a fugitive from law enforcement; on the run. _The escaped convicts have been on the lam for a week, with no leads as to their whereabouts._
 __on the rise__ _idiom_
 __on the run__
 __on the same page__ _idiom_ To agree on something.